rethinkdb/rethinkdb/drivers/java/README.md

 ## Basics

+(You're probably here because you added new ReQL terms and need to update the driver.
+Once you've got this stuff installed and working, make appropriate changes to term_info.json and then call `make update-driver`.)

 The Java driver is built using gradle (2.7+).
 To build the driver from source, you need gradle, Java, and python3.4 installed: